 Paint.
 I used washable paint because it just makes my life easier.

-I cut the roll into three equal pieces, then I used my finger to flatten up two of the pieces, that I would make into the ears, and the third piece I left very round.
+I cut the roll into three equal pieces, then I used my fingers to flatten up two of the pieces, that I would make into the ears, and the third piece I left very round.

-Making sure that the flattest edge of each piece, faced the same way, I glued together the two flattened pieces, but only on one end.
-Making a “V” shape with them.
+Making sure that the flattest edge of each piece, faced the same way, I glued together the two flattened pieces, but only on one end, making a “V” shape with them.